Mattlister/The-Monkees-Monkees/README.md

 Acknowledgements

-I'd like to say than you to My mentor Simen Daehlinwho reviewed my site and helped me towards restructuring the entire website with Bootstrap 4 rather than 3 and advising me on new code I should have been using.
-I also want to say thank you to Anna Greaves who one day reviewed my site and advised me that I needed to make some drastic changes, helped me to kick start changes and advised me on speaking to Simen.
+I'd like to say than you to My mentor Simen Daehlin who reviewed my site and helped me towards restructuring the entire website with Bootstrap 4 rather than 3 and advising me on new code I should have been using.
+I also want to say thank you to Anna Greaves who one day reviewed my site and advised me that I needed to make some drastic changes, helped me to kick start those changes and advised me on speaking to Simen.

 Disclaimer

 The content of this Website is for educational purposes only.